CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/01b-Ingest-data-with-Spark-and-Microsoft-Fabric-notebooks.md

 1. In the default cell, notice that the code is set to **PySpark (Python)**.

 1. Insert the following code into the code cell, which will:

+Note: If an unexpected indent error occurs while declaring the file name, it may be due to hidden spaces or paragraphs.
+Revise this by creating new cells, making sure there are no empty spaces, and pasting the content after thorough verification.

     - Declare parameters for connection string
     - Build the connection string
     - Read data into a DataFrame